 Why Do Trees Need Support Cables?

 Trees grow in a dynamic environment where they face various stresses, including wind, weather, pests, and disease.
 Over time, the structure of a tree can weaken, especially in large, mature specimens, making them more susceptible to breaking or toppling in storms.
+Property owners who schedule regular inspections through a professional tree service in Wimberley can often identify structural concerns early and determine whether cabling or bracing is necessary.
 A tree support system, such as cables or bracing, is used to:

 1. Prevent Structural Failure